Logan & Friends

 Navigation friction kills adoption

-Usability testing showed teachers spent excessive time finding relevant feedback, increasing frustration and disengagement.
+Teachers spent excessive time finding relevant feedback, increasing frustration before they even engaged with the content.

 The Guiding Principle